 - Most of the points available in the selection criteria are for Academic achievement.
-Students should therefore choose subjects in which they can perform well. - Work experience and community service should be planned early, documented fully and references obtained. - Completing AQF qualifications through the CareerLink programme in Year 11 and 12 can substantially improve opportunities for TAFE course selection.
-See page 15-17 - It is increasingly possible to transfer from completed TAFE courses to a range of university courses, with substantial credit. - Two general trends regarding TAFE entry are: - 1 About 80% of TAFE applicants receive their first or second preference. - 2 Because entry is driven by demand and supply, the entry scores for the same course varies considerably between TAFE colleges in different localities and are generally lower for TAFE colleges in rural and regional areas.
+Students should therefore choose subjects in which they can perform well. - Work experience and community service should be planned early, documented fully and references obtained. - Completing AQF qualifications through the CareerLink programme in Year 11 and 12 can substantially improve opportunities for TAFE course selection. - It is increasingly possible to transfer from completed TAFE courses to a range of university courses, with substantial credit. - Two general trends regarding TAFE entry are: - 1 About 80% of TAFE applicants receive their first or second preference. - Because entry is driven by demand and supply, the entry scores for the same course vary considerably between TAFE colleges in different localities and are generally lower for TAFE colleges in rural and regional areas.

-THE CAREERLINK PROGRAMME, VOCATIONAL EDUCATION AND TRAINING (VET) Back to Contents Page
+THE CAREERLINK PROGRAMME, VOCATIONAL EDUCATION AND TRAINING (VET)

 Hale School is a one of eight independent schools which established the CareerLink organisation in 1998 to provide a range of AQF training courses and workplace learning options for our students.
-The CareerLink organisation assists students to find and select courses and work placements and monitors their progress in cooperation with the School's CareerLink Coordinator.
+The CareerLink organisation assists students to find and select courses and work placements and monitors their progress in cooperation with the School's VET Coordinator, Mr Toby Wright.